bg87/TCTech/README.md

 ### To run on your machine:
 * download the zip of this project, unpack and open in your editor of choice.
-* run bundle install to install depencies.
+* run bundle install to install dependencies.
 * run rake db:migrate to create your database.
 * run rails s to start your server.